 - Cellphone protection: A relatively recent development, some credit cards now offer protection if your phone is damaged or stolen under covered circumstances.
 You usually have to pay for your cell plan with the card in question, and there is usually a deductible, but it could still save you hundreds of dollars if something does happen to your phone.

 - Trip interruption or cancellation: This type of protection usually covers your non-refundable, pre-paid travel expenses if your trip is canceled or interrupted due to unexpected events.
 Coverage caps vary by card, but there are often maximum payouts per individual ticket and per trip.
-For instance, the Chase Sapphire Preferred® Card reimburses cardholders up to $10,000 per person and $20,000 per trip in eligible charges for qualified reasons.

 - Trip delay: If your common carrier, like a flight, train or cruise ship, is delayed and you have to pay for extra expenses like meals or lodging, your credit card might reimburse you.
 This type of coverage usually kicks in after 12 hours or an overnight delay, and typically maxes out at $300 to $500 per ticket.

 - Lost or delayed baggage: If your bags show up late or go missing, some credit cards will reimburse you for replacement items like clothing or toiletries.
 For delays, coverage is usually around $100 per day for between three and five days, while lost-luggage insurance usually goes up to $3,000 per bag.
 As you might guess, a lot of situations and items, like jewelry and electronics, tend to be excluded.